bellobambo/bellobambo/README.md

 - 🔭 I’m currently working with React Native for Mobile Development.
 - 🌱 I’m currently learning Blockchain development.
-- 👯 Bring your Ideas to life
+- 👯 Bring your Ideas to life.
 - 📫 How to reach me: bellobambo21@gmail.com